any-tdf/stdf/doc/components/icon/guide_en.md

 | ri-close-circle-line          | Toast            |
 | ri-error-warning-line         | Toast            |
 | ri-information-line           | Toast            |

-You can find the SVG Sprites composed of these icons in `node_modules/stdf/assets/fonts/stdf.remixicon.symbol.svg`.

 You can find the SVG source files for these icons in `node_modules/stdf/assets/svg_base/`.